Understanding How Google Ranks Search Results

 Content quality is central to high search engine rankings.
 But how does Google rank search results with quality in mind, and what is E-E-A-T?

-If your site doesn’t adhere to E-E-A-T principles, you may not rank as highly as you could otherwise.
+If your site doesn’t adhere to E-E-A-T principles, you may not rank as high.
 Fortunately, there are several things you can do to improve content quality:

 Usability